Meet Tammy Sheehan, Our Care Coordinator

 About me as a therapist:

 For more than 20 years, I have worked with couples and individuals.
 I understand how important it is to have a secure, connected, and hopeful relationship.
-I specialize in attachment-based, Emotionally Focused Therapy (EFT) for marriages, couples, families, and individuals in Reno.
-Presently, I am certified as an Emotionally Focused Therapist and Supervisor.
+I specialize in attachment-based, Emotionally Focused Therapy (EFT) for individuals, marriages, couples, and families in Reno.
+I am certified as an Emotionally Focused Therapist and Supervisor.
 I use primarily EFT in my work with couples, individuals, and families.
-The primary things I appreciate about EFT are its effectiveness, research-based approach, and strong theoretical foundation.
+The things I appreciate most about EFT are its effectiveness, research-based approach, and strong theoretical foundation.
+But EFT is also a client-centered model.
+A client-centered model of therapy means that the therapist prioritizes the client’s perspective, emotions, and autonomy in the therapeutic process.

 A few years ago, I started Individual & Relationship Counseling Associates in Reno, NV.
 A small, collaborative therapy group dedicated to excellence in attachment-focused therapy.

 I have had the privilege of helping hundreds of couples and families repair ruptures and connect again.
-Along the way, helping many people become more self-aware and accepting.
-I’ve supported them in dealing with depression, anxiety, and relationship problems.
+Along the way, helping at least as many individual clients become more self-aware and accepting.
+I’ve supported these clients in successfully dealing with depression, anxiety, and relationship problems.

 Attachment theory’s empathy, curiosity, and non-judgmental stance align with my natural style.
-Although I bring expertise in therapy, you are the expert on your life and goals.
+Although I bring expertise in therapy, I see you as the expert on your life and goals.
 Thus, I commit to approaching our work together with humility and curiosity.

-One of my proudest achievements is starting a counseling program for inmates at the Washoe County Sheriff’s Office in 2004.
+One of my proudest professional achievements is starting a counseling program for inmates at the Washoe County Sheriff’s Office in 2004.
 We developed a novel and highly successful program to help reduce recidivism, especially for “failure to comply” violations.
 The program was funded by inmate purchases.
 I actively participated in these programs until 2011, when I dedicated myself full-time to private practice.

 Another accomplishment that has brought me a lot of joy has been mentoring students and interns, guiding them to find their unique paths as professionals in the field of therapy.